Marta Anna Wiecka

-Marta Anna Wiecka (12 January 1874 - 30 May 1904) was a Polish Roman Catholic nun of the Vincentian Sisters.
-She assumed the name of "Maria" upon taking her vows.
-Wiecka worked throughout her life as a nurse in various hospitals in both Poland and Ukraine.

-Wiecka was beatified on 24 May 2008 after a singular miracle was attributed to her intercession.
+Marta Anna Wiecka, DC (12 January 1874 - 30 May 1904) was a Polish Catholic member of the Daughters of Charity of Saint Vincent de Paul.
+She assumed the name Maria upon taking vows and worked as a hospital nurse in Poland and Ukraine.
+She was beatified on 24 May 2008 after a miracle was attributed to her intercession.
 Cardinal Tarcisio Bertone presided over the beatification on the behalf of Pope Benedict XVI.

 Life

 Marta Anna Wiecka was born in 1874 in Poland as the third of thirteen children to Marceli Wiecka and Paulina Kamrowska; one brother was the priest Jan (1878-1970).
 Wiecka was baptized on 18 January 1874 in the parish church of Szczodrowo.
 She was on the verge of death at the age of two in 1876 but was healed after her parents turned to the Blessed Virgin Mary for her intercession.

 Wiecka was a good natured child who aided her mother with the household chores and also dealt with looking after her siblings.
 She was also known for her ardent devotion to Saint John of Nepomuk; she would have her first Confession on 8 September 1866 and her First Communion on 3 October 1866.

 At the age of sixteen she applied to the Vincentian Sisters in Chelmo but was told she was not old enough to join.
 She tried once more at the age of 18 but was turned to their branch in Kraków where she was accepted.

 She entered the Vincentian Sisters in Kraków on 26 April 1892 and assumed the religious name of "Maria".
 On 12 April 1893 she was clothed in the habit and awaited her first assignment.
 Following her novitiate she was sent to work as a nurse at a hospital in Lviv in Ukraine.
 On 15 November 1894 she was moved to a hospital in Podhajce and in 1899 to Bochnia.
 She made her first vows on 15 August 1897 - on the Feast of the Assumption.

 In 1899 she received a vision of the crucified Jesus Christ who urged Wiecka to endure her suffering and defeat it with patience.
 Her suffering would come to pass soon enough: a patient deemed mental who had left the hospital started a rumor that she was pregnant after an affair with a patient who was a student and nephew of the parish priest; she remained in Bochnia until she managed to prove her innocence.

 Wiecka contracted a severe fever after working with ill people in the hospital in 1904 and reported feeling quite weak on 23 May.
 Her brother, Father Jan, rushed to her bedside upon hearing this news.
 She died in the evening of 30 May of typhoid.
 The Jews - before she died - even performed a special service in the hopes she would recover.